Childrens Ailments Special Section (For Your Information and Guidance To Keep At Home)

 Lemon, Lavender, Chamomile, Cypress Peppermint, are all useful in a massage oil, bath or footbath.

-Lavender, Eucalyptus and Tea Tree or Rosemary and Peppermint can be used in a bath or steam inhalation to ease discomfort.
+Lavender, Eucalyptus and Tea Tree or Rosemary and Peppermint can be use in a bath or steam inhalation to ease discomfort.
 A bath using Lavender and Marjoram will help reduce any aches and feverishness.
 Chest Rub – prepare a blend of 10 drops of Eucalyptus and 10 drops of Spike Lavender essential oil in 30ml of carrier oil and rub on to the chest and upper back.

 Lavender or Tea Tree are effective.
-Dab 1 drop of Tea Tree oil directly neat before the blisters come out.
+Dab 1 drop of Tea Tree oil direct neat before the blisters come out.
 Alternate this use with 1 drop of Lavender, to soothe, do this no more than twice a day.

 Steam inhalation using Tea Tree, Thyme, Eucalyptus, Lavender or Frankincense will help.
 Sandalwood is particularly good for dry coughs.